 Tarailo v.
 Allied Chemical Canada Ltd. (1989), 68 O.R.
 (2d) 288 (Ont.
 S.C.).

-- Recognized in Best Lawyers® in Canada 2018 as a leading lawyer in Administrative and Public Law
+- Repeatedly recognized in Best Lawyers in Canada as a leading lawyer in Administrative and Public Law

 - 2006-2009: Guest Lecturer, CLEAR Annual Conference on Licensure, Enforcement and Regulation.